lestrrat-go/urlenc/README.md

 Incidentally, if you use this option you almost always want to use the `Setter` and `Valuer` interfaces.
 See elsewhere in this document for details

+# Falling Back To `json` Struct Tag

+I have often found myself repeating pretty much the same struct tag definition for a struct field in both `json` and `urlenc` tags.
+They are pretty much the same except for the last argument...

+To avoid having to write it down twice for every struct field, `urlenc` can fallback to using `json` tags.
+Simply omit the `urlenc` tag, and it will use the contents of the `json` tag.

 # Setter/Valuer interfaces

 Sometimes you want to pretend as if a struct is actually a simple type that this